awsdocs/aws-doc-sdk-examples/rust_dev_preview/cross_service/rest_ses/README.md

 #### Run Elwing and select the item tracker

 1. Run Elwing by following the instructions in the [Elwing README](/resources/clients/react/elwing/README.md).
-1. When Elwing starts, a web browser opens and browses to http://localhost:3000/.
+1. When Elwing starts, a web browser opens http://localhost:3000/.
 1. Run the item tracker plugin by selecting **Item Tracker** in the left navigation bar.
 1. Follow the Elwing [Item Tracker instructions](/resources/clients/react/elwing/src/plugins/item-tracker/README.md).